314dev/PI/docs/source/guides/data.rst

 ====================================

 You can evaluate your models using additonal dataloaders even if the dataloader specific hooks haven't been defined within your
-:class:`~pytorch_lightning.core.lightning.LightningModule`.
+:class:`~pi_ml.core.lightning.LightningModule`.
 For example, this would be the case if your test data set is not available at the time your model was declared.
-Simply pass the test set to the :meth:`~pytorch_lightning.trainer.trainer.Trainer.test` method:
+Simply pass the test set to the :meth:`~pi_ml.trainer.trainer.Trainer.test` method:

 .. code-block:: python